 Sayyid Sulayman Hassan

 Sayyid Sulayman Hassan was born and raised in Western New York where he attended both school and college.
 While still in high school, he would attend classes in Arabic and fiqh at the Hawza Ilmiyya in Medina, New York, after which he attended the University of Buffalo and received a bachelor of science degree in business administration in 1997.
 Immediately after graduating from college, he went to Qum, Iran, to study at the Hawzah.
 In Qum, he soon studied the standard texts taught within the Hawza and proceeded to the advanced study of fiqh, during which time he also taught several of the standard Hawzah texts and translated several books and articles into English.
 Sayyid Sulayman holds a PhD from the University of Chicago.
-He is the co-imam at Baitul Ilm Academy.
-He is also the founder and president of the Ahl al-Bayt Islamic Seminary.
+He is the co-imam at the Imam al-ʿAṣr Mosque.
 He is a long-standing board member of the Islamic Texts Institute and a content editor for ITI’s publications.
-Sayyid Sulayman currently resides with his wife and three children in a suburb of Chicago, Illinois, where he continues to study and teach.
+Sayyid Sulayman currently resides with his wife and three children in Virginia, where he continues to study and teach.

 Shaykh Mohammed Al-Saadi